Many people experience leg pain.

 What Can You Do About It?

-Most cases of pulled muscles are mild and can be treated at home.
+Most cases of pulled muscles are mild enough that you can treat them at home.

 Make sure to rest your injured muscle.